eleven26/awesome-go-stars/README.md

 - [gobrew](https://github.com/cryptojuice/gobrew) - gobrew lets you easily switch between multiple versions of go.
 - [godbg](https://github.com/sirnewton01/godbg) - Web-based gdb front-end application.
 - [Gogs](https://gogs.io/) - A Self Hosted Git Service in the Go Programming Language.
-- [gonative(stars: 334)](https://github.com/inconshreveable/gonative) - Tool which creates a build of Go that can cross compile to all platforms while still using the Cgo-enabled versions of the stdlib packages.
+- [gonative](https://github.com/inconshreveable/gonative) - Tool which creates a build of Go that can cross compile to all platforms while still using the Cgo-enabled versions of the stdlib packages.
 - [govvv](https://github.com/ahmetalpbalkan/govvv) - “go build” wrapper to easily add version information into Go binaries.
 - [gox](https://github.com/mitchellh/gox) - Dead simple, no frills Go cross compile tool.
 - [goxc](https://github.com/laher/goxc) - build tool for Go, with a focus on cross-compiling and packaging.